TritonDataCenter/linux-live/docs/1-introduction.md

 Notable in all of this is that as systemd has become capable of taking over more and more parts of the OS, it becomes a useful abstraction layer across distributions.
-Joyent's reference implementation may be based on a freely redistributable distribution while allowing Triton CN software to be easily supported on a wide variety of distributions that use systemd of the same or newer version.
+Triton's reference implementation may be based on a freely redistributable distribution while allowing Triton CN software to be easily supported on a wide variety of distributions that use systemd of the same or newer version.